mozilla-services/docs/source/server-devguide/confspec.rst

   of VAR if found in the environment.
 If the variable is not found, an error must be raised.

-- A value can contains multiple lines.
+- A value can contain multiple lines.
 When read, lines are converted into a sequence of values.
-Each new line for a multiple lines value must start with a least one space or tab character.
+Each new line for a multiple lines value must start with at least one space or tab character.

 Examples::